victorsolaya/TimeSubtraction/README.md

 # Contributors

-I would like to thank @shroudedcode https://github.com/shroudedcode how did the styles and how help me with the code.
-I really apreciate it.
+I would like to thank @shroudedcode https://github.com/shroudedcode how he did the styles and how he helped me with the code.
+I really appreciate it.

 # Ideas